“How big a fool are you, old man? If there are enemies in this wood, a fire is the last thing we want.”

 This scene clearly spells out the reasons for his insecurities.
 He wants the members of his Stark family accept him as a legitimate part of their pack, but the current perceptions of society will not allow Jon to be recognized as anything but a bastard.
 The same, yet one apart.

 These societal ideals hang over Jon’s head all the way through the series as of ADWD.
-Jon even turns down Stannis’s offer to give Winterfell and Val to him, because he feels he should make a bastard’s choice.
-But how does Jon truly feel about what he wants?
+Jon even turns down Stannis’s offer to give Winterfell and Val to him, because he feels he should make a “bastard’s” choice of staying in the Night’s Watch.
+But how does Jon truly feel about what he wants as an individual?

 Ygritte wanted me to be a wildling.
 Stannis wants me to be the Lord of Winterfell.
 But what do I want?
 The sun crept down the sky to dip behind the Wall where it curved through the western hills.
 Jon watched as that towering expanse of ice took on the reds and pinks of sunset.
 Would I sooner be hanged for a turncloak by Lord Janos, or forswear my vows, marry Val, and become the Lord of Winterfell?
 It seemed an easy choice when he thought of it in those terms . . . though if Ygritte had still been alive, it might have been even easier.
 Val was a stranger to him.
 She was not hard on the eyes, certainly, and she had been sister to Mance Rayder’s queen, but still . . .